lokeuei/slate/source/includes/_restcanceltax.md

 * DocVoided
 * AdjustmentCancelled

-For more information, see <a href="/api-docs/designing-your-integration/canceltax" target="_blank">Voiding Documents</a>.
+For more information, see <a href="http://developer.avalara.com/api-docs/designing-your-integration/canceltax" target="_parent">Voiding Documents</a>.

 **DocId:** string, *optional*